comerc/meteor-template-two-way-binding/README.md

 - [x] debounce:500:immediate
 - [ ] custom binding events via "|on:change" ("change" as example for `<select>`)
 - [ ] w/o jQuery
+- [ ] How to implement external wrapping of events (like throttle & debounce)?
+I want to give up the pseudo coding, may be.

 ## License
 The code is licensed under the MIT License (see LICENSE file).